Medication non-adherence is a global problem

-Since medication adherence is the extent to which patients take the medications as prescribed by their physicians, medication non-adherence is includes the extent to which patients do not take them.
+Medication adherence is the extent to which patients take the medications as prescribed by their physicians.
+Medication non-adherence is the extent to which patients do not take them.
 This may include dosing, frequency, specific timing, and conditions such as with or without food.
 It includes the concept of sticking with your medication.

 Non-adherence can be due to the patient, the caregiver or the health care facility.
 The reasons are abundant and include things like forgetfulness, errors such as wrong drug, wrong patient, wrong time and even factors such as cost and affordability.

 - 40% of elderly patients do not know the purpose of their medication.

 - Only 20% know of the consequences of non-adherence.

 - Less than 6% know about possible side effects of the drugs prescribed for them.

 - Up to two thirds of elderly patients render their medications useless by taking them at the wrong times.

 The cost of treating non-adherent chronic disease patients is at least twice as high as adherent patients with the same conditions